Blueberry Coconut Baked Donuts

 Have you tried baked donuts yet?
 Honestly, they’re really muffins in the shape of donuts, with fun glazes and toppings, but there’s nothing wrong with that. 🙂

 I resisted buying donut pans for quite some time thinking I’d never use them.
-I finally broke down and bought some at Michael’s on sale last year, and I’ve used them several times on my Baked Chocolate Donuts and Lemon Donuts.
+I finally broke down and bought some at Michael’s on sale last year, and I’ve used them several times to make my Lemon Donuts.

 If you haven’t jumped on the donut pan bandwagon yet, you really should.
 They’re a complete hit with my kids, especially because I never buy real donuts. 🙂